 People teaching you

-All of the MA programmes offered in the School provide our graduates with the skills to pursue a wide range of careers in the private, public and voluntary sectors.
-MA Politics graduates are now working in careers with local and national government, policy analysis and advocacy for NGOs and charities.
+All of the Masters programmes offered in the School provide our graduates with the skills to pursue a wide range of careers in the private, public and voluntary sectors.
+MA Politics graduates are now working in careers with local, devolved and national government, policy analysis and advocacy for NGOs and charities.
 Many are also in the private sector working as lawyers, in the media and in management consultancy or public affairs.
 The MA also provides an appropriate basis for those who wish to proceed to Doctoral-level study.

 Learning and Teaching